CenturySturgeon/Notes/Notes/5_SQL.md

 </details>

 <details>
   <summary>10.
-Find the photo with ID = 3 and get the number of comments attached to it.
+Find the photo with ID = 3 and get the number of comments attached to it.</summary>

   ```SQL
   SELECT url, COUNT(*) AS comment_count